Loading...

 Auggie participates in various school events, including history and science fairs and a nature retreat, facing both setbacks and triumphs along the way.

-This brief summary really shows us how much is involved in this text, how deep and wide it goes.
+This brief summary really shows us how much involved in this text, how deep and wide it goes.

-So that's in time order, in the sequence in which they occurred in the novel, and use the text to support you.
+And now I'd like you to put the following events from "Wonder" in chronological order, so that's in time order, in sequence in which they occurred in the novel, and use the text to support you.

 So let's go through these events.